-I’ve been working across insight and design, using ethnography and qualitative research methods to create tools for engagement and service development in a business and planet-centered context.
-I currently work as Senior Service Designer for Foolproof.
+I have always worked across insight and design, using ethnography and qualitative research methods to beter understand trends and people, to create tools for engagement and service development.
+I currently work as Senior Service Designer for Foolproof, where I also actively work towards creating sustainability frameworks for design practitioners.
 Some of the research that I led or was involved in my previous roles contains

 - working with Network Rail on the 2050-70 future of one of London’s major train stations